yuuu14/blog/_posts/2021-11-04-cmd-diff-btw-os.md

   list hardware, run with `sudo`
 - free
   display amount of free and used memory in the system
+- awk
+  pattern scanning and processing
+  '{print}'    scan each line
+  '{print $1}'    the first parameter, $0 for whole line
+- xxd
+  hexdump or reverse
+- df -h

 ## vscode settings